Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 <!-- ## Post -->

 I've been wanting to get back into writing for some time now.
-But I was not satisfied with my existing blog built in [Hugo](https://gohugo.io/) and basic CSS.
+But I was not satisfied with my existing blog built using [Hugo](https://gohugo.io/) and basic CSS.
 So I decided to rebuild my blog using [Eleventy](https://11ty.dev/) and [TailwindCSS](https://tailwindcss.com/) and write about it.

 There were three primary problems I wanted to address:
  1. I wanted a simpler setup than I had with Hugo in terms of configuration and folder structure.
- 2. I wanted a setup which I could easily extend to eventually show off my photos and music in a nice way.
+ 2. I wanted a setup that I could easily extend to eventually show off my photos and music in a nice way.
 While Hugo has a decent ecosystem, I found it lacking for my needs.
  3. I wanted to change parts of the design but dreaded using CSS, especially